Medically reviewed by:

 - Release of tension

-Mood swings are also common among oxycodone abusers where a person can feel euphoric at first and then depressed or irritable.
-It is common for individuals who abuse this particular drug to experience a number of clear signs and symptoms, so if you believe someone you know is abusing their or someone else’s medication, look for these.
+It is common for individuals who abuse this particular drug to experience a number of clear signs and symptoms, so if you believe someone you know is abusing oxycodone, these are clear-cut indications.

 Dangers of Oxycodone Abuse

-Many narcotics can elevate the pressure of the cerebrospinal fluid, leading to severe physical issues for the user in certain cases (Center for Substance Abuse Research).
+Many narcotics can elevate the pressure of the cerebrospinal fluid, leading to severe physical issues for the user in certain cases.

-Using drugs like oxycodone slows down the functions of the body, including one’s respiration.
-When a person takes higher doses than prescribed, however, respiration and heart rate can both become so slow that the individual passes out and is unable to receive enough oxygen.
-This can be deadly.
+Using drugs like oxycodone slows down the functions of the body, including one’s breathing and heartbeat.
+When a person takes higher doses than prescribed, however, respiratory and cardiac rate can both become so slow that the individual passes out and is unable to receive enough oxygen.
+This overdose can be deadly.

 Dependence and withdrawal

-Though the withdrawal syndrome associated with opioids isn’t usually life threatening, it can be incredibly painful and uncomfortable with symptoms akin to those caused by the flu.
-They include
+Though the withdrawal syndrome associated with opioids isn’t usually life threatening, it can be incredibly uncomfortable with symptoms akin to those of the flu.
+They include:

 - Muscle, bone, and joint pain